Transgender designer slams Fashion Week's 'inclusivity' goal after it got her name wrong

 NZ Fashion Week is aimed at providing a platform for local and international designers to showcase and promote their collections and brands, and provide a launching pad for them to grow their business.

-Kang, who started her fashion career dressing beauty queens for Miss Asia Pacific International and Miss Universe, will be revealing her collection as part of the "Emerging Couture - New Generation" show.
+Kang started her fashion career dressing beauty queens for Miss Asia Pacific International and Miss Universe.

-She will be showcasing her collection titled "Goddess in Garlands" which draws inspiration from Mother Earth and nature.
+She will be revealing her new collection - Galaxy Extravaganza - at her Cecilia Kang Couture, Face Me Makeup show.

+"My ideas evolved towards the different forms of shape in nature and of non-solids like gas - everything that surrounds us," Kang said.